styleguide

 # This gives a "too many arguments" error as f* is expanded to the

-# contents of the current directory
+# contents of the current directory.
+It might also trigger the

 if [ "filename" == f* ]; then